BNN-UPC/GNNetworkingChallenge/README.md

 ## Repository structure

 - data: folder containing the code needed to proceprocess the samples.
 It also includes versions of the datasets with the baseline's procecessing already applied.
+- verification_files: folder containing files used by the predict.py script to verify the generated submissions
 - [models.py](models.py): python module which contain the two baseline models, one for each dataset
 - [train.py](train.py): python script that can be used to train the baseline projects
+- [predict.py](predict.py): python script used to generate predictions for the test dataset and challenge submissions.

 ## Quickstart